0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 5. `nativeSizeOfCode`

 The result of it is me [repository](https://github.com/GeorgePlotnikov/ClrAnalyzer) where you can find the working code.
 There are 2 versions of how to do it.
 First is the total C# wrapping and interacting with interop interfaces.
-The second is the creation separate "C" library with the only one entrypoint where all magic should be done.
+The second is the creation of a separate "C" library with only one entrypoint where all magic should be done.
 The second approach is more clear because all datatypes and structures you can use as they are...almost :-).

-For the convenient and safe allocation unsafe structures there is the 3s steps way to do it:
+For the convenient and safe allocation of unsafe structures there is the 3s steps way to do it:

 ```
 public unsafe interface ICorJitCompiler